 Before embarking on your search for a sponsor, however, make sure that you have a solid investment strategy in place.
 With a disciplined investment strategy, you should be well-equipped to answer these questions: What kind of financial investment do you want to make, and what type of real estate asset do you want to invest in?
 You should also be able to articulate how your real estate investment aligns with your overall values and financial goals.

-Finding Your Place in the Capital Stack
+Finding Your Place In The Capital Stack

 First, determine where in the capital stack you would like to put your investments.
-Less risky debt instruments such as senior and mezzanine loans lie at the bottom of stack and offer more assured, if also more modest, returns for the investor.
+Less risky debt instruments such as senior and mezzanine loans lie at the bottom of the stack and offer more assured, if also more modest, returns for the investor.
 As a debt lender, you will be the first investor to receive payment, even if the property loses value.

 If you are willing to take on greater risk for greater potential returns, consider looking higher in the stack at equity investment options.
 As an equity investor, you must wait for other investors such as debt lenders to receive payment before you can start collecting profits.
 However, there is theoretically no cap on your return potential—in terms of both cash flow and market appreciation—if the property does well.

 Real estate partnerships typically structure equity agreements around the concept of preferred returns.
 All investors receive a preferred return until they reach an agreed-upon annual return threshold (for example, 10%).
 Beyond this threshold, remaining profits are distributed according to each investor’s allotted share.
-The sponsor earns a disproportionate share of the profits (for example, 30%), with the rest of the returns distributed among passive investors pro rata.
+The sponsor earns a disproportionate share of the profits (for example, 30%), with the rest of the returns distributed among passive investors pro-rata.
 The sponsor’s disproportionate share—also known as the promote—represents a form of compensation for the greater risks and responsibilities assumed by the sponsor over the course of holding the asset.

-Choosing a CRE Property Type
+Choosing A CRE Property Type

 Once you have determined your comfort zone in the capital stack, consider the type of commercial real estate (CRE) property that you want to add to your investment portfolio.
 Understanding the unique benefits and challenges of each property type is your key to making an informed choice.